ISS-Security/project_sharing/descriptions/010_filestore_api.md

 ## Basic File Store API

 This week your team will create the beginnings of an API to perform your service.
 Make sure you create a Github repo for your team that all members can work on (store the repo under your team's organization and try to ensure that your teammates all contribute in some way).
+For this week's coding, you can refer to the [`0_filestore_api` branch of the demo code we saw in class](https://github.com/ISS-Security/configshare-api/tree/0_filestore_api).

 1. Create a basic resource entity class
   - Choose the most important resource or entity related to your project idea